Table of Contents

 2. Room & Board

-The National Center for Education Statistics found that students pay roughly $11,000 to $13,000 per year for college room and board.
-This typically includes the cost of staying in a dorm or renting an apartment, utilities and food.
+The College Board estimated that 2020-21 college room and board costs students $9,080 (at public two-year in-district schools), $11,620 (at public four-year schools) and $13,120 (at private nonprofit four-year schools).
+Room and board typically includes the cost of staying in a dorm or renting an apartment, utilities and food.
 In addition to food and housing, there are other personal expenses to consider, such as clothing, laundry, toiletries and entertainment.
+According to the College Board, students were estimated to spend an average of $2,400 (public two-year in-district commuter), $2,170 (public four-year on-campus), and $1,810 (private nonprofit four-year on-campus) on these other expenses in 2020-21.

 3. Transportation